MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

    this user does not need a remote assist license

-Create Work order
-Schedule work order
-Make remote assist call
+## Create and schedule work orders

+remote-assist-field-service-work-order-support-contact

+remote-assist-field-service-work-order-schedule

+## View work orders on Field Service Mobile

+remote-assist-field-service-mobile

-	- On Mobile, when you deeplink, the contact will be auto selected to call On HoloLens it enables a tech to select the name and do an auto search on it Post to work order
+- On Mobile, when you deeplink, the contact will be auto selected to call On HoloLens it enables a tech to select the name and do an auto search on it

+## Make remote assist call

+remote-assist-field-service-launch-call

+   remote-assist-field-service-receive-call-teams

+## Post Remote Assist Call to work order
 	- View metadata
 Notes